-Susan began her journey in positive reinforcement training when she attended the first annual conference of The Association of Pet Dog Trainers in Valley Forge, PA.
-As a professional member of the Association of Pet Dog Trainers, Susan is committed to keeping current on the most humane, force free, and effective training techniques available.
+Susan began her journey in positive reinforcement training when she attended the first annual conference of The Association of Professionat Dog Trainers (APDT) in Valley Forge, PA.
+As a professional member of the APDT, Susan is committed to keeping current on the most humane, force free, and effective training techniques available.
 She and her dogs have attended numerous training camps including Say Yes!
 Training Camp, Kinetic Dog’s Agility Camp, and Camp Gone to the Dogs, as well as seminars on the subject of positive reinforcement given by noted trainers including Leslie Nelson, Jean Donaldson, Sheila Booth, Susan Garrett, and Pat Miller.

 Susan so enjoyed teaching with Greenwood Dog Training School that she enrolled in the Educational Leadership program at Immaculata University.
 Her graduate education connected learning theory to all the work she has been doing over the years.
 In 2012, she completed her secondary and special education certifications through the state of Pennsylvania – helping her to enhance and enrich the learning experience of the human end of the leash.

-and teaching others how to train their dogs for 22.
-Although she currently owns a Borzoi and a
+and teaching others how to train their dogs for 25.
+Mary's favorite

 and covered in urine-soaked, matted fur.
 She is much happier now!
 You